Chatterc/maellin/README.md

     ]
 )

-# The built-in run() method will execute any tasks in the DAG Locally in a single worker for debugging purposes.
+# The built-in run() method will execute any tasks in the DAG Locally
+#  in a single worker for debugging purposes.
 workflow.run()
 ```
-see a full [sample](/samples/00_authoring_workflows.py) of how to author workflows to create a star-schema here.
+See the full authoring [sample](/samples/00_authoring_workflows.py) that uses Maellin to to create a star-schema here.

 #### Installation